TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 ## Think in Constraints

-While Haskell's error *messages* can be confusing, I've found that **error attribution** is actually a larger problem.
+While Haskell's error *messages* can be confusing, I've found that **error attribution** is a larger problem.
 It doesn't matter how well-written and well-formatted your error messages are if the error is pointing in the wrong place!

-At the same time, some level of error misattribution is inevitable.
+Some level of error misattribution is inevitable.
 The core problem is that types can't tell us that some code is *right* or *wrong*; **types can only point out inconsistencies**.

 You always have multiple parts of your code that you can change to fix a type error: if you pass an invalid argument to a function, you can change the argument, change the argument's type, change the function's definition or use a different function altogether.
 Or maybe it's a sign you need an even larger refactoring!

 Which change is “correct” *depends on your intentions*.
-The compiler does not know what your code is *supposed* to do; it cannot read your mind and it does not know anything about the world outside your code.
+The compiler cannot read your mind and does not know anything about the world outside your code, so it cannot know what your code is *supposed* to do.

 This is fundamentally true for all languages but it's exacerbated in Haskell because Haskell's type system is so flexible and expressive, and because Haskell has *global type inference* à la [Hindley Milner][hm].

-To understand what Haskell's type errors are telling us, we need to understand how Haskell's types act like constraints and how Haskell's type inference and type checking act as constraint resolution.
+To understand what Haskell's type errors indicate about our code and how to compensate for confusing error localization, we need to understand how Haskell's types act like constraints and how Haskell's type inference and type checking act as constraint resolution.

 ### Haskell Types as Constraints

 How does Haskell determine what type an expression should have?

-A good mental model is that Haskell *starts* by treating an expression or variable as able to have *any* type (`x :: a`) then looks through the code for anything that would force (*constrain*) `x` to have a more specific type.
+A good mental model is that Haskell starts by treating an expression or variable as able to have *any* type (`x :: a`) then looks through the code for anything that would force (*constrain*) the expression to have a more specific type.

 A constraint could be:

   - an explicit type signature: if Haskell sees `x :: Int` in the code, it will proceed with the assumption that `x` has type `Int`
-  - an implicit constraint: using `x` in a context that restricts its type; if Haskell sees `x && False` in the code, it will proceed with the requirement that `x` has type `Bool`
+  - using `x` in a context that restricts its type; if Haskell sees `x && False` in the code, it will proceed with the requirement that `x` has type `Bool`
   - an implicit constraint that lets `x` be polymorphic: if Haskell sees `x + 1`, it will assume `x` has the type `Num a => a`

-Ideally, all the constraints on `x` will be *consistent*.
+Ideally, all the constraints are consistent.
 If `x` has the type `Int` everywhere in your code, everything is good.
-Alternatively, if `x` is constrained to `Int` at one point and `Num a => a` at another, things are still good because `Int` is an instance of `Num`, so the two signatures are compatible (and we can treat `x` as having type `Int` specifically).
+Alternatively, if `x` is constrained to `Int` at one point and `Num a => a` at another, things are still good. `Int` is an instance of `Num` so the two signatures are compatible and `x` has the more specific of the two types (`Int`).

-A type error is what we get when these constraints are not compatible.
+A type error is what we get when these constraints are *not* consistent.
 For example:

  1. We see `x + 1` on line 10, constraining `x` to `Num a => a`
  2. We see `x && y` on line 20, constraining `x` to `Bool`